clintcparker/Nuception/README.md

-# Nuception
+# NuceptionEx
-A NuGet package to help make NuGet packages.
+A NuGet (and now a VS extension) package to help make NuGet packages.

 ## Why